 One of the nice firefox and Google chrome alternative for Linux is Vivaldi Browser.
-Lightspeed, integrated email client, multiple layout choices are some popular features of it.
-Here we will learn how to install the Vivaldi browser on Linux distros such as Debian, Ubuntu, Pop!OS, Linux Mint, RedHat, CentOS, AlmaLinux, Elementary OS, and more…
+Lightspeed, integrated email client, and multiple layout choices are some popular features of it.
+Here we will learn how to install the Vivaldi browser on Linux distros such as Debian, Ubuntu, and Pop!OS, Linux Mint, RedHat, CentOS, AlmaLinux, Elementary OS, and more…

-The interface of Vivaldi is also quite easy to handle.
+The interface Vivaldi is also quite easy to handle.
 As we start, the welcome page will appear with an extremely tidy and usual tab view and the most important functions in the menu bar on the left.
 Bookmarks and quick selections can be created, managed, and clicked here.
 You can also access the quick selection when you open an empty tab.
 Also, open bookmarks, history views in the quick selection menu, and deletion of browser data individually or completely can be down from the left side panel.

 Also on the left sidebar, you will find an address book for your contacts in the Vivaldi browser.
 You can save the most important information and even a photo.

-Furthermore, there is also a mail client with which allows the integration of various email services using IMAP or Pop3 protocols including Gmail.
+Furthermore, there is also a mail client which allows the integration of various email services using IMAP or Pop3 protocols including Gmail.
 It can call up and manage your e-mails directly in the browser.
 Extensions and addons should also follow and expand the range of functions.
-Well, if you want, can read our article on – How to access Gmail in Vivaldi email client
+Well, if you want, can read our article on – How to access Gmail in the Vivaldi email client

 How to install Vivaldi browser & email client on Linux